-At the elementary school level, assessment continues in several arenas.
-All 5K students are given the KRA (Kindergarten Readiness Assessment) as well as the Fountas and Pinnell literacy assessment.
-Measures of Academic Progress (MAP) testing provides a nationally norm-referenced test beginning in grade one.
+At the elementary school level, assessment continues in several areas.
+All 5K students are given the KRA (Kindergarten Readiness Assessment) as well as the Fountas and Pinnell literacy assessment. iReady testing provides a nationally norm-referenced test beginning in grade one.
 The state requires CogAT and Iowa testing (aptitude and ability based) for possible inclusion in gifted and talented participation.
-Beyond those measures, the district provides InView (aptitude) testing in grades two and four as well as the CogAT again in grade 3.
+Beyond those measures, the district provides CogAT (aptitude) testing in grade two, and for selected students in third and fourth grade.

 Students who are English Learners must take the WIDA ACCESS battery of tests (listening, reading, speaking, writing) each year as part of a federal requirement.

-Finally, at the elementary level, state testing ends the year with the South Carolina College-and-Career-Ready Assessments (SC READY) in English language arts and mathematics in grades 3-5 as well the South Carolina Palmetto Assessment of State Standards (SC PASS) in science (grade 4) and social studies (grade 5).
-Both assessments measure student achievement on state academic standards.
+Finally, at the elementary level, state testing ends the year with the South Carolina College-and-Career-Ready Assessments (SC READY) in English language arts and mathematics in grades 3-5 as well as in science (grade 4) and social studies (grade 5).
+The assessments measure student achievement by state academic standards.

 Special alternate forms of these tests are available as well when the regular forms of the tests are not appropriate for certain students.

-The middle school years continue MAP testing, ACCESS, SC READY, and SCPASS.
+The middle school years continue iReady testing, ACCESS, and SC READY.
 In addition, students taking Algebra I take the Algebra I end of course test as part of state requirements.
 Selected students in grade 8 also take the PSAT for possible identification as S.C.
 Junior Scholars.

 At the high school level, the end of course program expands to include English, Biology, and U.S. History as well as Algebra.
-MAP is still given in the high school grades, plus PSAT for selected students, and then students in grade 11 may choose to take either the ACT or the SAT.
-Those juniors are also required to take WIN, a career readiness assessment.
-Spartanburg High School also has an extensive Advanced Placement program, and all of those exams are administered the first two weeks of May.
+PSAT is given to selected students, and students in grade 11 may choose to take either the ACT or the SAT.
+Students enrolled in their third year of high school are also required to take WIN, a career readiness assessment.
+Spartanburg High School also has an extensive Advanced Placement program, and all of those exams are administered in the first two weeks of May.